ianakiara/dotloop/README.md

 This library is designed to help ruby applications consume the DotLoop API.

-You can read more about the api the the official documentation at [https://support.dotloop.com](https://support.dotloop.com/hc/en-us/articles/204407013-Dotloop-REST-API-Developer-s-Guide)
+You can read more about the api from the official documentation at [https://support.dotloop.com](https://support.dotloop.com/hc/en-us/articles/204407013-Dotloop-REST-API-Developer-s-Guide)

 ## Installation